I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Most history museums tend to cover their topics in impersonal ways.
-Whether its due to them covering a long period of time, a large population, or focusing on high-level views of their subjects, this can make some history museums boring & dispassionate.
+Whether it’s due to them covering a long period of time, a large population, or focusing on high-level views of their subjects, this can make some history museums boring & dispassionate.
 The People’s History Museum in Manchester, England is different.
 It tells the social history of democracy in Britain, with a focus on the individuals & specific events that made the country what it is today.
+It’s one of my favorite museums in England.

 About the People’s History Museum

-The museum sums up their purpose as the “national museum of democracy, telling the story of its development in Britain: past, present, and future.”
-The history told here is not the history of the rich & powerful, but of the working classes who fought to improve the lives of everyone around them through protests, strikes, & other political action.
+The museum sums up its purpose as the “national museum of democracy, telling the story of its development in Britain: past, present, and future.”
+The history told here is not the history of the rich & powerful but of the working classes who fought to improve the lives of everyone around them through protests, strikes, & other political actions.

 Visiting the People’s History Museum in Manchester